zhekai-jiang/zhekai-jiang.github.io/about.md

 <br/>

-I am currently an undergraduate student at McGill University, majoring in software engineering at the Department of Electrical and Computer Engineering.
-During the summer of 2022, I am a visiting Excellence Research Intern at the École polytechnique fédérale de Lausanne (EPFL).
+I am currently an undergraduate student of software engineering at McGill University.
+During the summer of 2022, I am a visiting Excellence Research Intern at EPFL (École polytechnique fédérale de Lausanne, Swiss Federal Institute of Technology in Lausanne) in Switzerland.

-My current interests lie mainly in **model-based and formal methods of software engineering, ontology and conceptual modelling, automated reasoning, and programming languages**.
-Supervised by [Prof. Dániel Varró](https://www.mcgill.ca/ece/daniel-varro), I research on design space exploration, languages for model specification and graph query, graph model generation, and model visualization and simulation, to be applied mostly in design and formal verifications of critical and cyber-physical systems.
+My current research interests include **model-based and formal methods of software engineering, ontology and conceptual modelling, automated reasoning, and theories of database systems**.
+Supervised by [Prof. Dániel Varró](https://www.mcgill.ca/ece/daniel-varro) at McGill, I research on graph model specification, query, transformation, simulation, and visualization, to be applied mostly in the model-based design and formal verification of critical and cyber-physical systems.
 During my research internship at EPFL, supervised by [Prof. Christoph Koch](https://people.epfl.ch/christoph.koch) at the [DATA Analysis Theory and Applications (DATA) Laboratory](https://data.epfl.ch), I research on algorithms based on probabilistic graphical models to approximate results of data queries with projection/aggregation operations, for the core query engine of [Sudokube](https://infoscience.epfl.ch/record/292499), an online analytical processing (OLAP) database system for data scientists, based on partially materialized high-dimensional data cubes.
-In the past semesters, I also took a few related courses such as [Programming Languages and Paradigms](https://www.mcgill.ca/study/2020-2021/courses/comp-302), [Theory of Computation](https://www.mcgill.ca/study/2021-2022/courses/comp-330), [Model-Based Programming](https://www.mcgill.ca/study/2019-2020/courses/ecse-223), and [Discrete Structures](https://www.mcgill.ca/study/2019-2020/courses/math-240).
+I recently also participated in another project about causality reasoning and root cause analysis for events in semi-quantitative simulations of realistic scenarios.

 I am also interested in **industrial software development and project management**.
-It is always a pleasure to develop software to be used by other people and to make impacts.
 I am familiar with common skills and practice in software engineering.
-I have experience with full-stack development and have been exposed to the different stages of software engineering, from requirements elicitation and development to validation and maintenance.
-In particular, I am familar and comfortable with the agile project management pattern.
+I have experience with full-stack development and have been exposed to the overall process of software engineering, from requirements elicitation and development to verification and maintenance.
+In particular, I am familar and comfortable with the agile project management methodology.

-I am actively seeking for opportunities of both research in the academia and internship in the industry related to computer science and software engineering.
-I do look forward to having more opportunities to cooperate with more people and apply my knowledge and skills to make some real contributions.
+I actively seek for opportunities of both academic research and industrial research and development related to computer science and software engineering.
+I do look forward to more such opportunities to cooperate and to apply my knowledge and skills to make impactful contributions.
 For full and more detailed information, see below or my [curriculum vitae in PDF format](cv/cv.pdf).

 ## Table of Contents
 * [Education](#education)